openMetadataInitiative/openMINDS_controlledTerms/README.md

 according to the corresponding schema-type.
 For simplicity the name of the term defined in each JSON-LD is reused in the filename and identifier (cf.
 [female.jsonld](https://raw.githubusercontent.com/HumanBrainProject/openMINDS_controlledTerms/master/v1.0-terminologies/biologicalSex/female.jsonld)).

+## License
+This work is licensed under the MIT License.